Jennifer Lopez Has A New Song & It Was Produced By Dr. Luke

-Jennifer Lopez released a new surprise single today, "Aint' Your Mama."
+Jennifer Lopez has released a new surprise single, "Aint' Your Mama."
 It's all about independence, female empowerment, and feminism.
 In it, J.Lo declares that she isn't going to cook for or clean up after her man just because she's a woman.
-It's catchy, upbeat, and has all the ingredients of a hit pop song.
+It's catchy, up-beat, and has all the ingredients of a hit pop song.

 Except for one caveat — it was produced by Lukasz Sebastian, a.k.a Dr. Luke, Kesha's alleged abuser.